khanabid20/books-library-flask-demo/README.md

 ### How UI looks :-

-_UI was not intension of this app_ but functionality was
+_UI was not intention of this app_ but functionality was

   #### 1. Home page with books details
   <center><img src="https://github.com/khanabid20/books-library-flask-demo/blob/master/images/books-home.PNG" alt="home" /></center>